Adult • Male • Medium

 Jenny is about 2 years old and 40 pounds.
 She has the softest fur that is a unique red color.
 Because of her hilarious ears and beautiful fur, we think she is a shepherd/hound mix.
 But she isn't a typical hound because her foster mom says she never barks or howls!
 Jenny is house broken and crate trained though, and will go to the door to whine when she needs to go outside.
 She also is good on a leash, and loves checking out other dogs while on her walks.

 Jenny is spayed, up to date on her shots, heartworm negative, and healthy.
 She is everything most people want in a dog; she is loving, playful, happy, and content to be by herself chewing on her toys and bones if necessary.
 She has been around multiple cats and ignored them every time, so we suspect she would be fine in a home with one.
 She is in a foster home with numerous other dogs and has no issues with any of them.
-If you think this beautiful girl could be a member of your family, please apply below.
+To adopt your new loyal best friend and family member Jenny please visit our website at www.peace4paws.org to fill out an adoption application.

 (Shepherd & Basset Hound Mix)